jonathan-iksjssen/jx-style/0.2.0/jx-style.typ

   // // DOCUMENT SETTINGS
   colsc: "default", // COLOUR SCHEME OF THE DOCUMENT.
 SEE irgot.typ
   bgtint: none, // TINT ON BACKGROUND COLOUR.
-SEE
-  headingstyle: "block",
-  headingnum: "1.1.1",
-  headingprefix: "",
-  headingsup: "Section",
+SEE DECLARATION OF VARIABLE bg IN SECTION « COLOUR DEFS »
-  size: "print",
+  size: "print", // PAGE SIZE PRESET.
+SEE SECTION « PAGE ».
-  font: "Iosevka SS14",
-  font2: "",
-  fw: "regular",
-  date: datetime.today().display("[day padding:none] [month repr:short]. [year repr:full]"),
+  date: datetime.today().display("[day padding:none] [month repr:short]. [year repr:full]"), // DATE TO DISPLAY IN THE DOCUMENNT.
+DEFAULTS TO THE CURRENT DAY.
-  refsup: "§",
-  linespacing: 1,
-  columns: 1,
+  columns: 1, // NUMBER OF COLUMNS FOR THE DOCUMENT CONTENT.
-  outcols: 1,
+  outcols: 1, // NUMBER OF COLUMNS FOR THE TABLE OF CONTENTS.
+  imagewidth: 200%/3, // WIDTH OF IMAGES.

+  // //  HEADINGS
+  headingstyle: "block", // HEADING STYLE.
+ONE OF ("book", "block", "lines", "simple", "old").
+  headingnum: "1.1.1", // HEADING NUMBERING STYLE.
+SEE TYPST'S NUMBERING FUNCTION.
+  headingprefix: "", // TEXT TO PREPEND ALL HEADINGS WITH.
+  headingsup: "Section", // NAME FOR EACH HEADING.
+  refsup: "§", // SUPPLEMENT FOR REFERENCES.
+ONLY APPLIES WHEN FLAG "refsups" IS SET

+  // // TEXT AND FONT
+  font: "Iosevka SS14", // FONT FOR THE DOCUMENT.
+  font2: "", // SECONDARY FONT FOR HEADINGS.
+NOT YET IMPLEMENTED
+  fw: "regular", // FONT WEIGHT FOR THE DOCUMENT.
-  fz: 12pt,
+  fz: 12pt, // FONT SIZE FOR THE DOCUMENT
-  rawsize: 0.9,
+  rawsize: 0.9, // SIZE MULTIPLIER FOR raw() TEXT.
-  imagewidth: 200%/3,
-  mathscale: 1,
+  mathscale: 1, // SCALE OF MATH TEXT.
+  linespacing: 1, // SPACING BETWEEN EACH LINE.

-  flags: (),
+  flags: (), // FLAGS.
+SEE flags-documentation.md FOR DETAILS.
   debug: false,

   body,
 ) = {
   // TYPE CHECKING --- TYPE CHECKING --- TYPE CHECKING --- TYPE CHECKING --- TYPE CHECKING --- TYPE CHECKING --- TYPE CHECKING ---